PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 Not sure if it needs to?
 Need to test and confirm if working correctly.
 World coordinates would be wrong if missing.

-* DONE: New update to combine block processing results in many block.getDrops() being combined.
-Since they are combined, the extended fortune calculations may not work properly since it does not know how many original blocks were included.
-- May need to have an intermediate object to better collect original blocks, drops, and targetBlocks.
-It can include some of the more basics that are not tracked, such as original block count to better calculate the fortunes.

-* DONE: Rewrite the `/prison utils titles` to use XSeries' title commands.
-XSeries only supports 1.9+ so I still need to support 1.8.8 directly within prison.

-* DONE: Common messaging framework so if hundreds of messages are sent, only one is displayed.
-Eliminate the duplicates.

 - Not sure why the following would be needed: